vippsas/vipps-developers/settlements/README.md

 # Settlement flow

-Settlements are done as quickly as possible, and depends on banks.
+Settlements are done as quickly as possible, and depend on banks.
+The current solution is as fast as possible.
 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
    If the purchased product is shipped later, the "day 1" is the day the